mhaidarhanif/arlin/README.markdown

 The main users mostly are citizens who commute with public/private transporation daily.
 We need this app because majority of traffic and roads condition in some cities can sometime be an overwhelming experience.
 Google Maps can sure be a good companion yet in contrary, the chaotic transportation layout is destroying the premises, rendering Google Maps useless, if not efficient.
 While there are lots of experienced people ready to help at all times, there is virtually not a single medium to connect both parties.

 The main project management tools we use are GitHub Issues + Milestones with [ZenHub](https://zenhub.io).
-Please install ZenHub extension first to see our Kanban board and Burndown chart.
+Please install ZenHub extension first to see our [Kanban board](https://github.com/gunadarma-academy/asde-michi#boards) and [Burndown chart](https://github.com/gunadarma-academy/asde-michi#burndown) for each milestones.

 **Original ideas are [written here](docs/IDEAS.markdown).**